-% Density/Cover of feature Examples % reduction in area required 1 5% or less Small isolated clumps of ineligible vegetation which have a very minor impact on the area available for grazing.
+% Evennles Density/Cover of feature Examples in area or reature required 1 5% or less Small isolated clumps of ineligible vegetation which have a 2.5% very minor impact on the area available for grazing.
 You are required to make a 2.5% deduction of the total area.
-2.5% 2 More than 5% but not more than 20% Significant number of scattered clumps of ineligible vegetation but with some grazing beneath and between the clumps.
-You are required to make a 13% deduction to the area containing the scattered vegetation 13% 3 More than 20% but not more than 50% Numerous clumps of ineligible vegetation with restricted grazing but there is an accessible area between clumps.
-You are required to make a 36% deduction to the area containing the scattered vegetation.
-36% 4 More than 50% Clumps of ineligible vegetation occupy more area than that available for grazing.
+2 More than 5% Significant number of scattered clumps of ineligible 13% but not more than vegetation but with some grazing beneath and between the 20% clumps.
+You are required to make a 13% deduction to the area containing the scattered vegetation 3 More than 20% Numerous clumps of ineligible vegetation with restricted 36% but not more than grazing but there is an accessible area between clumps.
+50% You are required to make a 36% deduction to the area containing the scattered vegetation.
+4 More than 50% Clumps of ineligible vegetation occupy more area than that 100% available for grazing.
 Access likely to be limited to defined paths.
-The whole area containing the vegetation is ineligible 100%
+The whole area containing the vegetation is ineligible